caoquanjie/ConditionalLearnToPayAttention/README.md

 # ConditionalLearnToPayAttention
-A tensorflow version implementation of ConditionalLearnToPayAttention:designing a conditional attention mechanism to solve sequential visual task such as multiple objects recognition and image caption.
+A tensorflow version implementation of [ConditionalLearnToPayAttention](https://arxiv.org/abs/1911.04365).</br>
+Designing a conditional attention mechanism to solve sequential visual task such as multiple objects recognition and image caption.

 ## SVHN dataset